 Before variants, the only way we could organize Figma components was using forward slashes or frames to group and nest them together.
 This was fine, but it wasn't great.
 It forced us into very rigid folder systems.

 Folks often asked, "what's the best way to order groups of components?"
 Figma's documentation has an example with the following hierarchy: <span class="inline-code">Operating system / Component name / Device / Color theme</span>.
 But are there advantages to that particular order?
 Would it make a difference if it was flipped and “Color theme” came first?
-I always felt like slash-naming was important to keeping a file clean and organized, but that the organizational buckets I created were sort of arbitrary.
-Of all the combinations I tried, I was never happy with the groups or group-orders I came up with.
-Some were too convoluted, others were too loose to be useful.
+I always felt like slash-naming was important to keeping a file clean and organized, but that the order of the folders I created were arbitrary.
+Of all the combinations I tried, I was never satisfied with the folder names or folder-order I came up with.
+Some were too rigid and convoluted, others were too loose to be useful.
 Finding that happy medium seemed impossible.

-In late October of 2020 Figma introduced their variants feature 🙌.
+In late October of 2020 Figma introduced their variants feature.
 Not only was it a game changer for the experience of modifying instances in mockups and prototypes, it also gave us a new, even more powerful way to organize components: variants let us flatten the structures that slash naming forced us into.
 Variants allow all a component's, well, variations, to be accessed in any order.
 You no longer have to drill through a half dozen groups just to switch to dark mode.

 2 years later Figma announced component properties in May of 2022 at Config.
 This feature was largely in response to “variant explosion”, a term Figmates use to describe enormous variant sets.
-I know I definitely authored a few too-big sets myself... my worst was probably a button with over 1,600 variants.
-Advanced users were quick to recognize the potential of component props, but felt it was lacking, and even causing confusion for their teams.
-After receiving this critique, Figma came through with a fast-follow release in the form of an open beta that any Figma user can participate in.
-This beta introduced 3 additional features to component properties:
+I definitely authored some sets that were far too big... my worst was probably a button component with over 1,600 variants.

 Because this is a long post, here are some anchor links to help you skip to sections you're most interested in: